MafaldaSFerreira/physalia_adaptation_course-2024/01_day1/Tutorial_day1.md

 ```
 >Note that in this code block some lines start with a hash (#) symbol.
 The hash causes these lines to be ignored (not executed) and allows us to add comments to our code.
 Commenting your code is a very good practice that helps everyone, not just you, understand what it does, making easier to reuse the code in the future!

-You can use `ls` to list (explore) the files available in the current directory.
+You can use `ls` to list the directories and files in the current directory.
+For a nicer display of the hierarchical structure of the content of the current directory, you can use `tree .`.

 Next, explore some files using the `less` command.
 Note that when using `less`, you can scroll-down by pressing the Space bar on your keyboard, and exit `less` with `q`:
 ```bash